Paul Goldberg (geologist)

 Paul Goldberg is a geologist specializing in geomorphology and geoarchaeology who had done extensive worldwide field researches.

 Education

-Paul Goldberg studied geology at the University of Colorado where he obtained his bachelor's degree in 1965.
+Paul Goldberg studied geology at the University of Colorado Boulder where he obtained his bachelor's degree in 1965.
 He continued his study of geology at the University of Michigan in 1968 where he graduated with a Masters in Science.
 He completed his Ph.D. in geology at University of Michigan in 1973.
 His Doctorate study focused on Sedimentology, Stratigraphy and Paleoclimatology from et-Tabun Cave, Mount Carmel, Israel.
 His Ph.D. advisor was Professor William R. Farrand, also a geologist.
 His mentor in archaeology was Professor Henry Wright at Michigan University.

 Academic experience

 Goldberg began his academic teaching career in 1972 as a lecturer in Earth Science at Kingsborough Community College.
 From 1973-1975 Goldberg was a Lady Davis Postdoctoral Fellow at the Institute of Archaeology at Hebrew University in Jerusalem.
 From 1984-1992 he was an associate professor at the Institute of Archaeology, Hebrew University.
 During the spring of 1985, he was a visiting professor in Anthropology / Sociology at the University of British Columbia.
 From 1989-1990 Goldberg was a visiting scholar in the Anthropology department at Harvard University.
 From 1989-1993 he was a research associate in Department of Archaeology at Boston University.
 He was later a research associate in the Peabody Museum of Harvard University (1991-2000).
 Goldberg became a research fellow at the Texas Archaeological Research Laboratory at University of Texas at Austin.
 He also taught geography at the University of Texas at Austin.
 He continued teaching as an associate professor in archaeology at Boston University from 1995 to 2001.
 In January 2006 Goldberg was an Invited Professor in the Laboratoire d' Anthropologie-Archeometrie at Universite de Rennes in France.
 Presently he is a Professor of Archaeology at Boston University specializing in the field of micromorphology with an emphasis on archaeological locations.
 Goldberg writes as a co-editor in the journal Geoarchaeology along with Rolfe Mandel from the Kansas Geological Survey.
 He is currently involved in passion projects that focus on geological archaeology, site formation processes and micromorphology of sediments focusing on archaeological locations.